 Custom background picture and logo

 I first created the wallpaper template (3840 x 2160) that I used together with Paint.net to add a custom background with a new MiSTer Station logo.
-This is it:
+Here it is:

 This unofficial updater use the official Downloader along with other data sources for this task.
 Including data from: